johnnybui/okos/README.md

    - Can provide 5-day forecasts when requested
    - Uses OpenWeatherMap API

+3. **Reminder System** - Complete reminder management with multiple tools:
-3. **Reminder Tool** - Sets reminders that will notify the user at specified times
+   - **Set Reminder Tool** - Creates reminders that will notify the user at specified times
-   - Users can request reminders for future events or tasks
-   - Supports flexible time specifications (minutes, hours, days)
+     - Supports both relative time ("in 30 minutes") and absolute time ("at 4:30 PM")
      - Uses BullMQ's delayed job feature for precise timing
+   - **Get Reminders Tool** - Lists all pending reminders for the user
+     - Shows reminder ID, message content, and scheduled time
+     - Helps users track and manage their reminders
+   - **Delete Reminder Tool** - Cancels specific reminders by ID
+     - Allows users to remove reminders they no longer need
+     - Validates that users can only delete their own reminders

 ## Model Configuration